 During use, check the clamping; the choke tube must always be firmly tightened in order to avoid any breakages or explosions.
 If there are any spaces between the barrel and the choke tube itself, the gases could penetrate and provoke problems of different seriousness degree.
 Use the proper key to proceed with the correct tightening.

-Bear always in mind that choke tubes protruding from the barrel must never rest on the crowned muzzle, on the contrary, it is necessary to keep a distance of about 1 mm, also visible to the naked eye.
+Bear always in mind that choke tubes protruding from the barrel must never rest on the crowned muzzle, on the contrary, it is necessary to keep a distance ranging from a few tenths, up to of about 1 mm, also visible to the naked eye.
 That will ensure correct internal tightening moreover avoiding any unexpected damage or breakage.

 You will immediately notice that you have incorrectly installed your choke tube when you remove it, as you will remark that after use, the outer part has blackened.
 Pay close attention.